Why is our climate changing?

 The most important greenhouse gas, in that it has the strongest greenhouse effect, is water vapour.
 It increases in concentration as the atmosphere warms.
 The amount of water vapour in the atmosphere has increased, but there's no reason for this scale of change other than the increase in temperature.

-Carbon dioxide (CO2) and methane are both important greenhouse gases, which have a 'forcing' effect (they increase the effect of warming).
+Carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) are also important greenhouse gases, which have a strong positive 'forcing' effect (they increase the effect of warming).
 Their increase in concentration is mainly caused by emissions from human activity.
 However, there are also potentially large secondary effects, for example decreased carbon storage due to reduced forest growth or the potential release of large amounts of methane from permafrost, caused by raised temperatures.

-The amount of CO2 in the atmosphere has increased dramatically - by about 38% (as of 2012) - since the Industrial Revolution.
+The amount of CO2 in the atmosphere has increased dramatically - by about 45% - since the Industrial Revolution.
+Atmospheric CO2 is at it’s highest level for at least 800,000 years, reaching over 400 parts per million today.
 As we continue burning fossil fuels and other activities, the amount of CO2 will continue to rise.
 This means the extra CO2 will absorb and emit more and more of the Earth's outgoing radiation, and this will further warm our climate.
 As the atmosphere warms, the amount of water vapour it holds also increases - which further adds to the warming effect.

 Methane has a strong greenhouse effect, but it doesn't stay in the atmosphere for more than about a decade.
 CO2 lasts for about 100 years or more, meaning it has a very long time to build up and affect our climate.
 Some of the CO2 in our atmosphere was emitted before World War I.